Page created on December 15, 2018. Last updated on November 16, 2022 at 18:54

 - Muscle atrophy (due to protein deficiency)

 Also because of hyposthenuria is the kidney unable to regulate salt reabsorption, meaning that the serum sodium level is almost completely dependent on the salt intake.
-This means that salt intake is also majorly affects the blood pressure and the tonicity.
+This means that salt intake also majorly affects the blood pressure and the tonicity.
 Excess salt intake will lead to hypertonicity.

 Black man with dandruff?
 No, it’s uraemic frost.